johnteske/vectorscores/README.md

 - [Morphing clouds] of sound, like the murmuration of birds.
 - Clustering and group dynamics.
 Control orchestration through use of motion in score.
 - Decision Tree.
 At each section, performer is given a choice between two cells of music, all branching from a single source to many possibilities.
 Animated similar to storyboard.
+- Cantus firmus/drone works.
+- "Loading GIF" as timing—speed of information is increasing but so is complexity and file size.
 - More to be developed as project takes shape.